aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 ![merged-regions-aspose-words-java](how-to-apply-custom-logic-to-unmerged-regions-2.png)

-As noted on the image you can see that the **ContactDetails** region for the second record and **Suppliers** regions have been automatically removed by the mail merge engine as they have no data.
+As noted on the image you can see that the **ContactDetails** region for the second record and **Suppliers** regions have been automatically removed by the Mail Merge engine as they have no data.
 However, there are a few issues that make this output document look incomplete:

 - The **ContactDetails** region still leaves a paragraph with the text “Contact Details”.
 - In the same case there is no indication that there are no phone numbers, only a blank space which could lead to confusion.